 Often, in the bustle of the holiday season, people don’t exercise the caution they might during less hectic months.
 When you’re stringing lights and hanging wreaths we want you to have a safe and joyful season.
 There are so many activities to enjoy and nobody wants to add a visit to the emergency room for broken bones, sore joints, or back pain resulting from a fall.

-In fact, studies have shown that there are approximately 250 injuries a day during the months of November and December, and more than one third of those which are most frequently reported involve falls.
+In fact, studies have shown that there are approximately 250 injuries a day during November and December.
+And, more than one-third of those which are most frequently reported involve falls.
 Therefore, here are some great tips on how to safely deck your halls.

-- Clear decorations, gift boxes, and other items that can trip you out of the way, and leave plenty of space to walk safely.
+Make sure to clear decorations, gift boxes, and other trip hazard items out of the way.
+And leave plenty of space to walk safely.

-- Always set your ladder on a level, form surface.
+Always set your ladder on a level, firm surface.
 Beware of uneven flooring or ground, or soft muddy areas.

-- Avoid back strains in addition to fall risks by getting help when moving awkward or heavy items.
+Avoid back strains and falls by getting help when moving heavy items.

-- Use extension ladders outdoors to reach higher area, such as roofs.
+Use extension ladders outdoors to reach higher areas, such as roofs.

-- During holiday gatherings cleanup spill quickly to avoid slips.
+During holiday gatherings, clean up spills quickly to avoid slips.

-Use these 12 safety tips to keep the holidays as a time to enjoy the company of family and friends, rather than disrupting the joy of the season with an avoidable injury.
-It’s a wonderful time to celebrate, be grateful, and appreciate the gift of health.
+Use these 12 safety tips to keep the holidays as a time to enjoy the company of family and friends.
+Rather than disrupting the joy of the season with an avoidable injury.
+It’s the perfect time to celebrate, be grateful, and appreciate the gift of health.